Shyamsundar-eng/Acoustic-Reef-AWARENESS/README.md

 ## 🙏 **Acknowledgments**

-- **Pimpri Chinchwad College of Engineering (PCCOE)** - For hosting the Innovation & Grand Challenge competition and supporting student innovation
 - **Google Research** - For developing and open-sourcing the SurfPerch marine bioacoustics model
 - **Marine Bioacoustics Research Community** - For advancing the science of underwater acoustic monitoring
 - **Open Source Community** - For the tools and libraries that made this project possible